 Parking

-Free parking is available on site.
-But since it is a popular place, on Saturdays and holidays, the parking lot gets filled quickly.
+There is a free dirt parking lot near the bridge.
+But since it is a popular place, the parking lot gets filled quickly on Saturdays and holidays.
 Therefore, I would suggest arriving early.

 Opening Hours

 Turtle Bridge can be a lovely place for a short family visit (usually about one hour).
-You can make your stay longer either by having a picnic or taking a trail.
+You can stay longer by having a picnic or taking a track.
 Let’s go over the most popular trails.

 Here is an interactive map from israelhiking.osm.org.il, where the trails are marked: